-In order to ensure our commitment to a "responsibly sourced" and OECD aligned supply chain, UPMR has integrated the following due-diligence protocols for analyzing and assessing our metal suppliers and metal supplies:
+To ensure our commitment to a responsibly sourced and OECD aligned supply chain, UPMR has integrated the following due-diligence protocol for analyzing and assessing our metal suppliers and metal supplies:

-UPMR will ensure that training of management and all relevant employees is performed at least annually.
-UPMR further commits to a review of its supply due diligence process annually for effectiveness and to explore and implement possible improvements to our assessment strategy.
-A Senior manager and current compliance officer, Michael A. Mikolay, has been assigned the responsibility for ensuring supply chain compliance.
+Establish strong management and reporting systems to be in accordance with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affect and High-Risk Areas (Annex II).
+This process will include a system of ongoing customer and transaction due diligence, enhanced due diligence for areas in which material could potentially originate from or transit through a Conflict-Affected and high-risk Area (CAHRA), and strategies for mitigating potential risks that are identified in our supply chain.
+UPMR will ensure that training of management and all relevant employees is done at least annually.
+UPMR further commits to a review of the supply due diligence process annually for effectiveness and to explore and implement possible improvements to our strategy.
+A senior manager and current compliance officer, Michael A. Mikolay, has been assigned responsibility for ensuring supply chain compliance.

-UPMR is also committed to undergo an independent third-party audit to ensure that our documentation, implementation, authentication, and verification processes are accurate and secure.
-Through these audits, UPMR displays transparency while allowing our customers to obtain audit-based assurance that UPMR's supply chain due diligence policy is verifiable and effective.
-It also provides UPMR with third-party feedback opportunities to provide suggestions to the outside auditors for continued improvement.
-UPMR was originally determined conformant with the Responsible Mineral Initiative's (RMI) - RMAP Assessment Standard (updated 2017) in September, 2018 and continues to renew our conformant assessment annually.
+UPMR is also committed to be audited by an independent third party to ensure adequate testing of the system to ensure that the verification and documentation process is secure.
+Through these audits, UPMR displays transparency and our customers gain audit-based assurance that UPMR's supply chain due diligence policy is verifiable and effective.
+It also provides UPMR with additional direction for enhancement and opportunities to provide feedback to the outside auditors for continued improvement.
+UPMR was originally determined conformant with the Responsible Mineral Initiative's (RMI) - RMAP Assessment Standard (updated 2017) in September, 2018 and continues to engage in this assessment annually.

-UPMR communicates this sourcing policy to our suppliers and customers and makes it publicly available for review.
-Additionally, UPMR requires international customers to acknowledge the policy and commit to providing information, documentation, and accommodations for site visits as necessary to complete our due diligence as outlined in our basic due diligence and enhanced due diligence policies.
+UPMR communicates this sourcing policy to our suppliers and customers and make it publicly available for review.
+Additionally, UPMR requires the customer to acknowledge the policy and commit to providing information, documentation, and accommodations for site visits as necessary to complete our due diligence as outlined in our basic due diligence and enhanced due diligence policies.

-If UPMR should discover, through its ongoing due-diligence, that our customer is engaging in suspect practices or activities that do not meet our responsible sourcing requirements, we would immediately suspend sourcing from the identified supplier and develop a plan to mitigate the identified risks.
-Should the mitigation fail to resolve a matter to our satisfaction, or we uncover activities which indicate extreme abuses, dishonesty, or situations where a supplier is unwilling to assist in our due-diligence, UPMR will immediately disengage any activity with that supplier.
+If UPMR should discover, through its ongoing due-diligence that our customer is engaging in suspect practices or activities that do not meet our responsible sourcing requirements, we would immediately suspend sourcing from the identified supplier and develop a plan to mitigate the identified risks.
+Should the mitigation fail to resolve a matter to our satisfaction or we uncover activities which indicate extreme abuses, dishonesty, or situations where a supplier is unwilling to assist in our due-diligence, UPMR will immediately discontinue any activity with that supplier.